nwilson314/roastnotes/README.md

 ## 🔹 next steps

-1. refine backend models & endpoints using sqlmodel and alembic.
-2. set up the local dev environment (docker-compose for postgres).
+1. user auth
+2. implement group filtering (aggregated ratings)
 3. deploy the mvp on fly.io (backend) and vercel (frontend).
 4. iterate on ui/ux with genuine feedback from your coffee crew.
-5. lay the groundwork for user auth and more detailed group filtering.

 ---